 Fire activity on both fires has subsided – rank 1 fire behaviour on the scale of 1-6.

 “Mainly smouldering ground fires at this point,” said Skrepnek.

-Environment Canada’s forecast for the weekend calls for sunshine with highs of 23 and 24 through to Tuesday.
-There is a 30 per cent chance of showers for Friday.
+Environment Canada’s forecast for the long weekend calls for highs of 24 to 26 until Wednesday.

 While the campfire ban has been lifted, the open fire prohibition remains in place.